certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 ### npm run build

-This will build development versions of the various container images requires by Morio to run the local development environment.
+This will build development versions of the various container images required by Morio to run the local development environment.

 To use this, run the following command in the _monorepo_ root: